Walkability, Real Estate, and Public Health Data

 Walk Score data is available in a variety of formats including shapefiles, spreadsheets, and via our APIs.
-We can provide Walk Score data for individual addresses or larger geographic areas.
+We can provide Walk Score data for individual addresses or larger geographic areas like postal codes.
 Walk Score data is available in the United States, Canada, Australia, and New Zealand.
 Walk Score and Transit Score are patented systems, multiple other patents are pending.

 “Washington DC is not the only city that is finding Walk Score and Transit Score to be key tools in our planning efforts.”

 — Harriet Tregoning, Director,

 Washington DC Office of Planning

 "One Walk Score point can increase the price of a home by an average of $3,250 or 0.9 percent."Sheharyar Bokhari, Redfin Real Estate.
 How Much is a Point of Walk Score Worth?

 "Significant correlations were identified between Walk Score and all categories of aggregated walkable destinations..."L. Carr, S. Dunsinger and B. Marcus Validation of Walk Score for estimating access to walkable amenities, British Journal of Sports Medicine